 Academic Probation.
-A student whose program grade point average falls below 3.0 (3.25 for the Doctor of Education) after the completion of at least nine (9) hours of graduate work in their program begins the next term on academic probation. .
-A student must earn a term GPA of 3.0 or higher (3.25 for the doctoral degree) each term while on Academic Probation.
+A student whose program grade point average falls below 3.0 (3.25 for the Doctor of Education) after the completion of at least nine (9) hours of graduate work in their program begins the next term on academic probation.
+A student must earn a semester GPA of 3.0 or higher (3.25 for the doctoral degree) each term while on Academic Probation.

 One of three possible actions will be implemented for a student on Academic Probation at the end of each term of enrollment: